Skip to Main Content

 How to Create an ILLiad account

 There are a number of things you can do to speed up the turn-around time for your ILL requests.

 - We need a title and author, but an ISBN number always helps.
 We will still be able to fill your request without one, but if you need a certain edition of a book, please let us know either in the ILLiad form or the Notes field.
 You can look up the ISBN on Amazon, but it's also easy to do in Primo, our local catalog.
 Find the item you need in Primo, scroll down the page to Details, and you will find a 13 or 10 digit ISBN number listed under Identifiers (Ex: ISBN: 9780735224315 or ISBN: 0735224315.)
 If you do use Amazon, you can find the ISBN number under Book Description.

 - If you find the book you need in Primo, you can use the "Request Through Interlibrary Loan" button, which takes you directly into ILLiad, and populates the required fields for you.
 You may want to double check to make sure the information is correct.

-- If we own a book and you can't find it or it's checked out, you won't be able to use the Get Item button.
-You will have to go into your account through the login page and fill in the information there.
+- If we own a book and you can't find it or it's checked out, you won't be able to use the "Get It" button.
+You will have to go into your account through the login page, select "Book" under New Requests, and fill in the information there.